eyalz800/zpp_hypervisor/README.md

 ---------------------
 Make sure the `./environment.config` file contains your correct paths and settings in your environment:
-1. Adjust the `BUILD_DRIVERS` configuration to build Linux/Windows drivers or both.
+1. Adjust the `BUILD_DRIVERS` configuration to build Linux/Windows/UEFI drivers or both.
 2. Change `HYPERVISOR_WAIT_FOR_DEBUGGER` to whether or not you wish the hypervisor to wait for debugging.
 3. In case you are building the Linux driver, adjust the `LINUX_KERNEL` variable to control linux headers version.
 4. In case you are building the Windows driver, adjust the `VISUAL_STUDIO_ROOT`, `WINDOWS_KITS_ROOT`, and `WINDOWS_KITS_VERSION` fields to the correct paths accessible from the Linux machine you are using for your build (can be WSL paths).
+5. In case you are building the UEFI driver, adjust the `EDK2_ROOT` field to the EDK2 directory.
+Also, you need to set up the Windows fields as specified in the previous point.

 Compiling the project is done using the `make -j` command at the project root.
 An `out` directory will be created at the project root with the built subprojects.